shpml/fundamentals/11_chapter/12_assessment.md

 }
 ```

-4) Add a 'click' event listener to each card element that runs a function, `isTwoCards`.
+4) Add a `click` event listener to each card element that runs a function, `isTwoCards`.
 See below.

 ```js
 for (var i=0; i<cards.length; i++) {